UmSenhorQualquer/pyforms-web/README.md

     start_app(ComputerVisionAlgorithm)
 ```

-Result of runnning the application in the terminal:
+Result of the application running in a web browser:

 ```bash